What are the Elements of Insurable Risk?

 Insurable Risks for Startups

-When choosing an insurance program for your startup, it’s important to understand that even the most comprehensive insurance policies do not provide a guarantee that all risks associated with your business are going to be covered.
+When choosing an insurance program for your startup, it’s important to understand that even the most comprehensive policies do not guarantee that all risks associated with your business will be covered.

 There will always be uninsurable risks—risks that cannot be covered because they are either too probable, too catastrophic and costly, or too easily manipulated.